 - More information about user notice is available in our Guidelines for Law Enforcement.

-‘Accounts specified’ includes the accounts identified in government requests we have received.
+‘Accounts specified’ includes Twitter and Vine accounts identified in government requests we have received.

-- The total number may include the same account being requested more than once or requests for accounts that do not exist or were misidentified.
+- The number may include duplicate accounts or requests for accounts that do not exist or were misidentified.

 We may not comply with requests for a variety of reasons.
 For example: